likoroza/PhantomLink/README.md

 ```
 For now you are not allowed to use comments in the middle of a line.
 ```
-TEMP_CODE // This code will throw an error
+press ctrl shift esc // This code will throw an error
 ```

 ## Key Names